JAForbes/pgzx/readme.md

     via -X

 ```

+## Why

+I've been writing migrations in psql (the shell scripting language offered by postgres).
+It gets you very far but at a certain point it is beneficial to have some higher level language constructs to do some basic checks and balances that migrations require.

+I've also recently been using zx more and more for operations scripts and finding it to be a lot more reliable than other alternatives (and also it is pretty fun!).

+Most of my scripts need to talk to the DB, and it was getting annoying manually specifying connection options in a way that would work locally and remotely at the top of every script.
+In the spirit of ZX (including commonly used things as globals).
+This package simply includes postgres.js by default and provides a few other postgres specific options (auto transations).

+I think pgfx could be the solid foundation for a basic migration system, and maybe that will come in a future package.

+## Options

 _Note the following is lifted almost verbatim from google/zx's documentation with a few edits to adapt for usage with postgres, please checkout out google/zx repo for the latest documentation._